 17. Hiring staff for your retail business

 If you intend to employ staff in the Netherlands, you are obliged to verify the identity of all workers on the basis of an original identity document when they join your company.
 You must also register as an employer with the Dutch Tax and Customs Administration.
-As an employer you need to provide a healthy and safe work place for all your personnel and pay at least the statutory minimum wage and a holiday allowance.
+As an employer you need to provide a healthy and safe work place for all your personnel and pay at least the Dutch minimum wage and a holiday allowance.
 You are obliged to recruit personnel initially in the European Economic Area (EEA) and/or Switzerland.
 Only once you prove that you cannot find suitable personnel here, will you be permitted to recruit from other countries.

 18. Cartels and competition